MARSFOREVER472/BreakoutGame/README.md

 # BreakoutGame

 - **_In this tutorial we will learn how to create or rather develop a fully functional working game using the C# programming language and Visual Studio._**
+- **_You will learn how to create multiple image frames and use them within a loop using the same programming language mentioned above._**

 _Traducido del español:_